 While we here at That AV Dude don’t quite have the highest-end home review setup, the sound mix in the Dolby TrueHD presentation of Game of Thrones over an entry-level 3.1 sound system was still house rattling and, well it just sounded “right.”
 Voices sounded natural, and like they were coming from the character delivering the lines on the screen.
 LFE (Low-Frequency Emissions) were very present and house-rattling while also not overbearing and unrealistic.

 The score and music was honestly the best part of the whole sound mix for this season of Game of Thrones.
 Every instrument felt like it had its place on the recording studio floor.
 The presentation was forward where it needs to be and laid back where called for.
 Definitely turn up the volume for these discs and immerse yourself in the sounds and music of Westeros!

-Since we don’t give in-depth plot reviews at That AV Dude, our rating for the plot of Game of Thrones: Season One is…
+Since we don’t give in-depth plot reviews at That AV Dude, our rating for the plot of Game of Thrones: The Complete First Season is…